 I got this product because it seemed so fun to use and, sadly, I accidentally left behind my Guerlain Meteorites that my mom gave me in a hotel room. :( I decided to try this since it was from a reputable Korean brand but I wasn't completely sold on the effect on my face.
 The puff made it a bit difficult for me to concentrate the luminous glow in areas I wanted, but for those who prefer a diffuse glow, it would probably be much more satisfying.
 A last pro is that it takes forever to finish, but then that's also probably because I don't really find it essential to use on a regular basis.over 2 years ago

 The Guerlain one is better but this can be considered a more affordable alternative.
-Not the best but not that bad either.over 2 years ago
+Not the best but not that bad either.almost 3 years ago